 NEA Working Group on Public Communication of Nuclear Regulatory Organisations (WGPC)

 The WGPC addressed the international dimension of the communicative responses to crises by assessing the experience of nuclear regulatory organisations (NROs) of NEA member countries and their stakeholders.
 Within this framework, a crisis communication workshop was held in Madrid on May 2012 and the report, Crisis Communication of Nuclear Regulatory Organisations: Towards global thinking, was issued in June 2013.
 In order to constantly improve communication, NROs invited external stakeholders to public communication workshops.
 The International Workshop with Stakeholders was held in April 2014.
 The next ones are scheduled for 2015 and 2016 in North America and Asia, respectively.

 International meetings on remediation and restoration of environments

-3-4 February 2012 - The NEA co-organised two days of international meetings on The Experience and Technology of Russia, Ukraine and Other CIS Countries on Remediation and Restoration of Environments.
+The NEA co-organised two days of international meetings on The Experience and Technology of Russia, Ukraine and Other CIS Countries on Remediation and Restoration of Environments on 3-4 February 2012.
 The meetings provided opportunities for experts from zones most affected by the Chernobyl accident to share best practices in managing contaminated land.

 International Symposium on Decontamination held in Fukushima, Japan

-16 October 2011 - The Government of Japan, in co-operation with the International Atomic Energy Agency (IAEA), the OECD Nuclear Energy Agency (NEA), the Japan Atomic Energy Agency (JAEA) and the Japan Nuclear Energy Safety Organisation (JNES), held an International Symposium on Decontamination – Towards the Recovery of the Environment, in Fukushima, Japan.
+The Government of Japan, in co-operation with the International Atomic Energy Agency (IAEA), the OECD Nuclear Energy Agency (NEA), the Japan Atomic Energy Agency (JAEA) and the Japan Nuclear Energy Safety Organisation (JNES), held an International Symposium on Decontamination – Towards the Recovery of the Environment, in Fukushima, Japan on 16 October 2011.